siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 # 3. Continuity

 Reconfiguration in a region of $u$ is a fact of $u$ itself.
 It is not private to one part of the extent.
-The surrounding extent must agree with it, because the redistribution through one part belongs to one continuous flow.
+The surrounding extent must accord with that change.
+If it did not, the reconfiguration could not be said to have occurred in $u$ at all.
 That makes an ordering of registrations possible.
 Label two such ordered registrations
 $1$ and $2$.
 Then $u_2$ is related to $u_1$ through a flow field
 $\mathbf{S}(\mathbf{r};1,2)$, which encodes how one registered distribution changes into another.